closertotheend/java-minimalist-convention/README.md

  6. Do not use for and foreach construct.
     * Use collections streams, learn how they work and how do the labmdas work.
 They are shorter.

+ 7. (Arguable!)
+Do not use protected keyword (same for default accessability).
+    * Never had a situation where I have need it.
+    * Most of the languages does not have such accessability modifiers.
+    * IMHO, class should have only internal and external presentation.
+Class is a black box with input and output wires.

- 7. Readability over OOP sophistication and code size.
+ 8. Readability over OOP sophistication and code size.
     * Work towards DSL, code you write must be human readable and intuitive.
     * If you want to choose some design pattern over readability, then you are probably doing a mistake.
     * If you want to insert a hack or make variable name shorter, which makes code unreadable, then you are probably doing a mistake.